agent-r/grblHAL-Pendant/README.md

 - Some screws (4pcs 2.2x6mm, 9pcs 2.2x16mm or similar)
 - Labels for keypad ("MISC" folder)

+- Python 3
 - you might have to install some python or arduino libraries (see .py and .ino files)

 **Basic wireing:**

-- First: solder out all pins to save some space.
+- First: solder out pins from all modules to save some space.

 Solder the following connections: